xyhanHIT/PL-VTON/README.md

 The use of this code is restricted to non-commercial research and educational purposes.

 ## Citation
-If you use our code or models, please cite:
+If you use our code or models, please cite with:
 ```
 @inproceedings{han2022progressive,
   title={Progressive Limb-Aware Virtual Try-On},